Jonathan Mingo: Carolina Panthers

 Mingo was selected by the Carolina Panthers in the second round with the 39th overall pick in the 2023 NFL draft.
 He entered the season as a starting wide receiver alongside veteran Adam Thielen.
 He finished his rookie season with 43 catches for 418 yards and no touchdowns through 15 games and 14 starts.

+In 2024, the Panthers hired new head coach Dave Canales to rebuild the team.
+Once the season started, despite Thielen missing multiple weeks with a hamstring injury and Diontae Johnson being traded on October 29, Mingo was still passed on the depth chart by first-round pick Xavier Legette, undrafted free agent Jalen Coker and veteran David Moore.
+He only had one catch for one yard from Week 6 to Week 9.
+He appeared in 9 games (5 starts), collecting 12 receptions for 121 yards.

 Dallas Cowboys

-On November 5, 2024, Mingo and a 2025 seventh-round draft pick were traded to the Dallas Cowboys in exchange for a 2025 fourth-round pick.
-He finished the 2024 season with 17 receptions for 167 yards.
+On November 5, 2024, Mingo and a 2025 seventh-round draft pick (#247-Tommy Akingbesote) were traded to the Dallas Cowboys in exchange for a 2025 fourth-round pick (#114-Trevor Etienne).
+Although he appeared in 8 games with one start, he didn't seem able to adapt to the team's offense.
+He registered 5 receptions for 46 yards.
+He was declared inactive in one game.

-On August 18, 2025, it was announced that Mingo would begin the season on injured reserve due to a PCL sprain in his right knee.
+In 2025, the Cowboys promoted Brian Schottenheimer to head coach.
+On August 18, it was announced that Mingo would begin the season on injured reserve due to a PCL sprain in his right knee.
 He was activated on October 21, ahead of the team's Week 8 matchup against the Denver Broncos.
+His impact was minimal, appearing in six games and making just one catch of 25 yards.
+He was declared inactive in 3 games.